 With these consumer expectations, coupled with the density of players in the market (and more entering every day), the delivery of an exceptional, frictionless omnichannel experience is table stakes for retailers who want to remain competitive.
 Smart customer experience design strategies that incorporate best practices in commerce, interactions, journey, data, and system integration, enabled by the right commerce solution, are key to delivering the best omnichannel retail experience.

 While consumers are once more spending time in stores, their expectations for in-person experiences are much higher.
 The most successful in-store experiences are extremely engaging, informative, and interactive.
-Take Target as an example: while the brand has made major advancements to their digital and mobile capabilities, they have also made investments toward their in-store experiences with their collaborations with the likes of Disney and Lego, partnership with Starbucks, and in-store-only seasonal and low-cost product displays at the front of their stores.
+Take Target as an example: while the brand has made major advancements to its digital and mobile capabilities, they have also made investments toward its in-store experiences with its collaborations with the likes of Disney and Lego, partnership with Starbucks, and in-store-only seasonal and low-cost product displays at the front of their stores.
 Target, Walmart, and many other stores have introduced strategies like these to build a unique experience that consumers can only get at the physical store.
-These types of innovations have helped these retail giants stay profitable, with Target reporting year over year increases including a 9.7% rise in store sales and a 29% boost in digital sales.
+These types of innovations have helped these retail giants stay profitable, with Target reporting year-over-year increases including a 9.7% rise in store sales and a 29% boost in digital sales.